Portable Unprivileged NeuroDesktop

 Running NeuroDesktop

 • Neurodesktop will start up.
-Copy and paste the Jupyterhub link at the end of the output to a browser.
+Copy and paste the Jupyterhub link (starting with 127.0.0.1) at the end of the output to a browser.

 • Use Control+C in the terminal to exit.